 If you’re struggling with an addiction to prescription drugs, don’t hesitate to get help.
 Talk with your medical doctor.
 If you are tempted to overdose or have taken too many pills, immediately call 9-1-1 and ask for help.
 You can also talk to someone from the American Association of Poison Control at 1-800-222-1222.

 If you have a family member or friend who seems to have an addiction to prescription drugs, be an encouragement to that person.
 Begin praying for them.
 Talk with them.
 Don’t make excuses for them or try to control their lives.
 There may be denial and anger.
 Curtis VanderWaal, MSW, Ph.D., Chair of the Social Work Department at Andrews University, gives these additional suggestions:

-God has a tender regard for all who feel overwhelmed by pain in this world, whether it’s physical, emotional, or spiritual.
-A person addicted to prescription drugs may feel that it is impossible to let go of medications that help them survive.
+God has a tender regard for all who feel overwhelmed by the pain in this world, whether physical, emotional, or spiritual.
+People addicted to prescription drugs may feel it is impossible to let go of medications that help them survive.
 Jesus once said, “With man this is impossible, but with God all things are possible” (Matthew 19:26, NIV).

-If you feel the weight of the world pressing you down, remember, “The Lord is close to the brokenhearted and saves those who are crushed in spirit” (Psalm 24:18).
+If the weight of the world is pressing you down, remember, “The Lord is close to the brokenhearted and saves those who are crushed in spirit” (Psalm 24:18).
 Know that you have a kind and compassionate God who wants to set you free.